Q. Why is this a good idea?

 We believe that economic development should be about increasing the incomes of people and not the amount of economic activity in specific geographical regions.
 Immigration and emigration do just that. (h/t Alex Nowrasteh, Cato Institute)

-Q. Why tech workers, why egypt?
+Q. Why tech workers, why MENA countries?

 A. As a small organization with limited resources we know the value of deliberate focus.
 Tech workers and Egypt are our starting point, not the endpoint of this journey.